zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

   ![](images/delete-auth-token.png " ")

+5. The setup will ask you to enter an admin password for the databases.
+For simplicity, the same password will be used for both the order and inventory databases.
+Database passwords must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
+The password cannot contain the double quote (") character or the word "admin".

+6. The setup will also ask you to enter a UI password that will be used to enter the microservice frontend user interface.
+Make a note of the password as you will need it later.
+The UI password must be 8 to 30 characters.

-5. The setup will provision two databases (for orders and inventory), an Oracle Kubernetes Engine (OKE) cluster, OCI Registry Repositories and an OCI Object Storage wallet.
+7. The setup will provision two databases (for orders and inventory), an Oracle Kubernetes Engine (OKE) cluster, OCI Registry Repositories and an OCI Object Storage wallet.
 You can monitor it's progress by duplicting the current browser window.
 It is best not to use the original browser tab as this may interupt the setup.

   ![](images/duplicate-browser-tab.png " ")